kristinemlarson/gnssIR_python/README.md

 nav - is using the GPS nav message, so your Rinex file should be GPS only

-sp3 - is using the IGS sp3 file, so again, yoru Rine file should be GPS only.
+sp3 - is using the IGS sp3 file, so again, your Rinex file should be GPS only.

 gbm - is now my only option for getting a GNSS orbit file.
 It is also in sp3 format.
 It comes from the group at GFZ.

+The code attempts to pick up these orbits for you.
+They are stored in the ORBITS directory

 Unless the rinex data are sitting there in your work directory, the code attempts to pick up your rinex file at UNAVCO.
 Currently it only uses the default low-rate files.
 Eventually I will add the high-rate directories.
 Code to download files from SOPAC is also in gps.py but is not currently called.
+The snr files are stored in REFL_CODE/YYYY/results

 One more thing- it is very comon for GPS archives to store files in the Hatanaka format.
 So currently it tries to get the regular Rinex file but if that fails, it tries to download Hatanaka format.
 You need the Hatanaka decompression code to translate this.
 Look for CRX2RNX in gps.py to see where my code assumes that it lives.

 # Inputs for reflector code